ktorio/ktor-samples/version-diff/README.md

 # Version diff

-A diff tool for maven artifacts written using [Ktor](https://ktor.io) client.
+A diff tool for maven artifacts written using the [Ktor](https://ktor.io) client.

 ## Running